Suarenz/LSPU-KMIS/docs/migration-steps.md

    - Test document upload/download permissions

 2. **Check the database**:
-   - Verify that the `users` table has the `supabase_auth_id` column
+   - Verify that the `users` table has the authentication fields
-   - Confirm that existing users have been linked to Supabase Auth IDs
+   - Confirm that existing users have been properly configured

 ## Troubleshooting